Streamlinelv/cartbounty/readme.txt

 1. Uses Wordpress private WP_List_Table class in order to output the table in the admin section.
 If this class changes, the table and all of its functions might break.
 1. Wordpress WooCommerce hooks

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the "/wp-content/plugins/plugin-name" directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress.
+1. Activate the plugin through the "Plugins" screen in WordPress.
 1. Look for the page "Checkout Field Capture" under "WooCommerce" menu - WooCommerce abandoned carts data collected from your checkout form will be saved here unless the user completes the checkout process.